 The Final Word

-Raja are one of my favorite pure Muay Thai gloves.
+Raja are one of my favorite pure Muay Thai gloves, right up there with Boon.
 Only Fairtex, the ‘champagne’ of the Muay Thai brands, offers something around the comfort and fit that Raja does, and even then Raja still does it better in terms of the size, comfort, and feel.